Please wait...

 Similarly, the term "Central Science Citation Index" in the gazette was also clarified as a typo — the correct terms are Science Citation Index (SCI) and Science Citation Index Expanded (SCIE).
 This RTI clarification has been a major relief for medical faculty who had publications in Embase indexed journals.

-Journals available in OBG & Gynaecology, Medicine, Pharmacology, Dentistry, Nursing, Public Health & more.
+Support available across medical specialties including OBG & Gynaecology, Medicine, Pharmacology, Dentistry, Nursing, Public Health & more.

-Contact our team for manuscript preparation, journal selection & submission support.
+Contact our team for editing, formatting, journal selection & submission support.

 FAQ